LingDong-/ci-ren/README.md

 ## Overview
 Ci-Ren is a python program for automatically generating Ci, a form of Classical Chinese Poetry.<br><br>
-Using the Markov chain algorithm, the program learns its grammar and vocabulary from a database of poems by Song dynasty poets.
+Using the Markov chain algorithm, the program learns its grammar and vocabulary from a database of poems by Song Dynasty poets.
 It then generates a poem conforming to the tonal rules of Ci using Backtracking algorithm.

 ## Dependencies